Missile defense systems by country: China

 The People's Liberation Army of the People's Republic of China operates multiple layers of missile defense systems.

 During the Cold War, China initiated Project 640, a ballistic missile defense project, which resulted in the testing of the experimental FJ ABM series.
 The project was ultimately cancelled.

 Four versions of the S-300 are in service: the PMU, PMU1 and PMU2, and the navalised S-300FM Rif.
 Based on the S-300PMU1, the Rif equips the PLAN's two Type 51C Luzhou air-defense destroyers, enabling them to contribute to the protection of a coastal site against SRBM attack.
 The S-300PMU2 has the best chance of intercepting an SRBM missile as it employs the 48N6E2 missile, which has a warhead optimized for destroying ballistic missiles, and better kinematics compared to earlier 48N6 missiles.

 The HQ-9 provides terminal interception against short- and medium-range ballistic missile targets.
 It entered service in 2001.
-The lastest variant, HQ-9C, has a large magazine depth.
+The latest variant, HQ-9C, has a large magazine depth.

 The HQ-16 is effective in intercepting tactical ballistic missiles.
 The system entered service in 2008.

 The HQ-19 is designed to intercept medium, intermediate, intercontinental ballistic missiles at terminal or mid-course phase.
-The missile system can also target satelites at the lower orbit.
+The missile system can also target satellites at the lower orbit.
 It entered operation in 2018.

 The HQ-22 can provide interception against short-range ballistic missiles at their terminal phase.
 The system entered operation in 2019.

 The HQ-26 is a naval-based ballistic missile defense system under development.

 The HQ-29 is designed to intercept intermediate and intercontinental ballistic missiles, as well as targeting satellites.
 The system was announced in operation in 2025.

 The Dong Neng-3 is an experimental mid-course interceptor designed for targeting intercontinental ballistic missiles and satellites under development.

 On 11 January 2007 the Chinese successfully performed an anti-satellite missile test using a KT-1 missile with a Kinetic Kill Vehicle mounted.

 In 2010, China successfully tested its exoatmospheric interception capabilities, being the second country after the United States to do so.
 The system was again successfully tested on 27 January 2013 and 8 September 2017.